- Home

 Prices for groceries and eating out can also differ.
 A monthly grocery budget for one person in New Zealand would be approximately NZD 500 (approximately USD 300 or EUR 280).Monthly transportation costs are largely the same from city to city, with a monthly public transport pass costing about NZD 150 (approximately USD 90 or EUR 84).

-As the job market in New Zealand is a bit competitive for foreigners, here are a few tips to increase the chances to get hired. it's quite easy to get in touch with other professionals from the sector as there are a lot of industry groups and meetups.
-It is recommended having a look on Seek or Trade Me Jobs, and make sure to adjust your CV in the New Zealand way as the hiring managers will maybe not pay a lot of attention to you if your CV is too foreign.
-Be also aware that showing some local work experience will be very valuable.
+As the job market in New Zealand is a bit competitive for foreigners, here are a few tips to increase the chances to get hired.
+It is quite easy to get in touch with other professionals from the sector as there are a lot of industry groups and meetups.
+It is recommended having a look on Seek or Trade Me Jobs, and make sure to adjust your CV in the New Zealand way as the hiring managers will maybe not pay a lot of attention to you if your CV is too foreign.be also aware that showing some local work experience will be very valuable.

 Applicants can also enter New Zealand under the Skilled Migrant Category Resident Visa (a points-based visa that takes into account applicant’s age, work experience, and qualifications).
 Upon arrival, they're granted a Resident Visa, which leads to permanent residency in a relatively short period of time.